HACDedsec/Web-Projects/List_Filter_with_React/README.md

  ▬ Fetching list of data from json file
  ▬ Added Personalize view with help of External and internal CSS ▬ Added search filter
- ▬ Imprted Google Fonts for changing Font Style
+ ▬ Imported Google Fonts for changing Font Style

  • This React app is structured with Class Base Component